 "Tailgating is a driving habit I utterly deplore.
 Not only is it aggressive and intimidating, but it can lead to a crash with a tragic outcome.
 There is absolutely no upside to it - you will not get to your destination faster, you are not a skilled driver for doing it, and you are putting so many innocent poeple at risk, So I very much back this campaign to highlight the dangers of tailing."

-Here at All Car Leasing, tailgating is something that really grinds our gears; it's needless intimidation with consequences (for both parties) that are too great to justify such behaviour.
+Here at All Car Leasing we wanted to let all of our personal leasing and business leasing customers know of the campaign.
+Tailgating is something that really grinds our gears; it's needless intimidation with consequences (for both parties) that are too great to justify such behaviour.
 In the event that you do get tailgated, Highways England have suggested some tips on what you should do -

 Just drive normally - "The key is to not let the tailgaters poor behaviour negatively influence your own driving.
 Simply continue to drive safely and cautiously, aware but not affected by their presence."

 Allow them to overtake - "Keep a steady speed so they may overtake.
 Alternatively, pull to the side of the road, or turn off at a petrol station, but only if it safe to do so."

 Clearly signal - "Ensure the tailgater has a clear idea of your intentions by signalling early and changing your speed well in advance of a turn off."

 Don't speed up - "Generally this will encourage the tailgater to speed up behind you.
 Continue to travel at a safe speed.
 Do not allow the pressure from the tailgater to influence you to drive unsafely."

 Don't slow down - "Intentionally slowing down to irritate the close follower or tapping the brake lights can trigger road rage and cause more dangerous scenarios to arise."